-Chapter 6.
-Your rights and responsibilities
+Chapter 6: Your rights and responsibilities

-SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan
+SECTION 1 We must honor your rights and cultural sensitivities as a member of our plan

-Section 1.1 We must provide information in a way that works for you and consistent with your cultural sensitivities (in languages other than English, in braille, in large print, or other alternate formats, etc.) Debemos proporcionarle la información de manera que la entienda bien y que sea consistente con sus sensibilidades culturales (en idiomas que no sean inglés, en braille, en letra grande o en otros formatos alternativos, etc.)
+Section 1.1 We must provide information in a way that works for you and consistent with your cultural sensitivities (in languages other than English, large font, braille, audio file, or data CD)

-Your plan is required to ensure that all services, both clinical and non-clinical, are provided in a culturally competent manner and are accessible to all enrollees, including those with limited English proficiency, limited reading skills, hearing incapacity, or those with diverse cultural and ethnic backgrounds.
-Examples of how a plan may meet these accessibility requirements include, but are not limited to provision of translator services, interpreter services, teletypewriters, or TTY (text telephone or teletypewriter phone) connection.
+Our plan is required to ensure that all services, both clinical and non-clinical, are provided in a culturally competent manner and are accessible to all enrollees, including those with limited English proficiency, limited reading skills, hearing incapacity, or those with diverse cultural and ethnic backgrounds.
+Examples of how our plan may meet these accessibility requirements include, but are not limited to provision of translator services, interpreter services, teletypewriters, or TTY (text telephone or teletypewriter phone) connection.

 Our plan has free interpreter services available to answer questions from non-English speaking members.
-We can also give you information in braille, in large print, or other alternate formats at no cost if you need it.
-We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
-To get information from us in a way that works for you, please call Customer Service.
+We can also give you information in large font, braille, audio file, or data CD or other alternate formats at no cost if you need it.
+We are required to give you information about our plan's benefits in a format that is accessible and appropriate for you.
+To get information from us in a way that works for you, please call Member Services.